Sportsman's ORV driving limitations

-Camping on Fire Island is restricted to the designated family and group campground site at Watch Hill (open mid-May to mid-October only), by permit only within the Otis Pike Fire Island High Dune Wilderness (available year-round, but number of permits and number of people per site are limited), and at Smith Point County Park.
+Camping on Fire Island is available at the designated family and group campground site at Watch Hill (seasonal), by permit only within the Otis Pike Fire Island High Dune Wilderness (available year-round, but number of permits and number of people per site are limited), and at Smith Point County Park.

-After May 15, 2013, reservations will be required through Recreation.gov for Fire Island wilderness camping permits.
+Reservations for wilderness ("backcountry") camping are required through Recreation.gov.
 While the breach at Old Inlet is open, all check-in and access to both wilderness camping zones will be through the Watch Hill Visitor Center (when staffed).
 Watch Hill is only accessible by passenger ferry from Patchogue, or by private boat.